MicrosoftDocs/memdocs/memdocs/intune/protect/software-updates-macos.md

 - macOS 12 and later (supervised)

 > [!NOTE]
 > Prior to the macOS 12.5 release, devices may download and install additional updates before installing the latest update.
+>
+> This feature is only available on MacOS devices that have been enrolled in Intune using Automated Device Enrollment (ADE) (supervised).

 With policies for macOS software updates, you can: